JaapvanEkris/openrowingmonitor/docs/PM5_Interface.md

 * The timer is stopped as soon as the session is paused based on a **planned** pause.
 * The timer continues on an unplanned pause.

-This behaviour seems to between the variables `metrics.interval.timeSpent.moving` and `metrics.interval.timeSpent.total`.
+This behaviour seems to vary between the behaviour of variables `metrics.interval.timeSpent.moving` (especially planned pause behaviour) and `metrics.interval.timeSpent.total` (especially unplanned pause behaviour).
 The easiest mapping is to `metrics.interval.timeSpent.total`, as it naturally continues during pauses and thus doesn't cause a discontinues change in the timer for a normal split rollover.
-Stopping the timer during a planned pause can easily be arranged in the present merge function, and a planned pause always ends in an interval rollover, resetting the timer (and thus hiding any discontinuous timer issues).
+Stopping the `metrics.interval.timeSpent.total` timer during a planned pause can easily be arranged in the present `mergeMetrics` function which is used in this scenario.
+As a planned pause always ends in an interval rollover, this resetting the "Elapsed time' timer and thus hiding any discontinuous timer issues.

 ### Distance